jmfriedt/RIOT_NyAlesund/lora_GPS/README.md

 ##

-See configuring_ublox.md for instructions on how to configure the UBlox Zed-F9P GNSS receiver to communicate UBX sentences with a small enough payload to be transmitted by the LoRa modems.
+See <a href="configuring_ublox.md">configuring_ublox.md</a> for instructions on how to configure the UBlox Zed-F9P GNSS receiver to communicate UBX sentences with a small enough payload to be transmitted by the LoRa modems.

 <img src="circuits.png">